the-k-node/Internship/Week 4/readme.md

 2. On an another VM install MariaDB and configure it as the slave of the MariaDB installed in above step.
 3. Convert this setup into Master Master replication b/w both the VMs.
 4. Convert this setup into two nodes Galera clusters and then add another node to this cluster.
-5. Take Physical backup from one node to a local or remote location and start a docker on it and compare the checksum of the table.
+5. 1.
+Take Physical backup from one node to a local or remote location and start a docker on it and compare the checksum of the table.
-6. Upgrade the Galera cluster from 10.5.6 to 10.5.9.
+    2.Upgrade the Galera cluster from 10.5.6 to 10.5.9.

     _on all the steps above, the checksum for the table should not change, checksum can be checked using `checksum table ngnix_access_log;`_

-7. Use MariaDB Queries to provide the stats below
+6. Use MariaDB Queries to provide the stats below
     1. summary for the day/week/month:

         ```